 Every action is an opportunity to build a more sustainable future

-With the incorporation of A320 NEO into our fleet, a 20% fuel saving can be achieved, and CO₂ emissions reduced, compared to the previous generation fleet, according to its manufacturer.
-In 2023, 21 NEO aircraft were added.
+With the incorporation of A320 NEO aircraft into our fleet, we can achieve 20% fuel savings and lower CO₂ emissions compared to the previous generation fleet, according to the manufacturer.
+In 2023, we included 21 NEO aircraft into our fleet.

 By reconfiguring 103 of our aircraft, we increased the capacity of our planes by 20% and have reduced CO₂ emissions per passenger transported by 15.35% compared to a non-reconfigured aircraft.